sziselman/Brick-Building-Robot-Manipulation/ros1_bridge_setup.md

 # Bridging ROS and ROS2
 This file documents how to bridge ROS and ROS2.
+This allows for ROS1 nodes to be implemented in ROS2 nodes.

 ## Create the ROS workspace
 1. Navigate to the folder in which you'd like your workspace to be held and create a catkin workspace for any ROS packages.